eliranwong/bible-verse-parser/README.md

 6. Support chapter references [references without verse number specified], e.g. Gen 1, 3-4; 8, 9-10.
 7. Support standardisation of book abbreviations and verse reference format.
 8. Support parsing multiple files in one go.
-9. Support extract all references in a text.
-This feature is especially useful for bulding indexes.
+9. Support extracting all references in a text.
+(This feature is especially useful for bulding indexes.)

 # Main file:
 <a href="https://github.com/eliranwong/bible-verse-parser/blob/master/BibleVerseParser.py">bible-verse-parser.py</a> [written with python version 3.6.5]